Local Arts Take Centre Stage!

-The St. Catharines Arts Awards recognize and celebrate excellence in all areas of artistic creation and contribution.
-First presented in 2005 as part of the City of St. Catharines' Trillium Awards, the list of arts award recipients since then have demonstrated the talent and commitment of the arts in St. Catharines.
+The City of St. Catharines Arts Awards recognize and celebrate excellence in all areas of artistic creation and contribution.
+First presented in 2005 as part of the Trillium Awards, the list of arts award recipients since then have demonstrated the talent and commitment of the arts in St. Catharines.

 The Arts Awards seek to increase the visibility of St. Catharines' artists and cultural industries, honour cultural leaders and their achievements, and cultivate financial and volunteer support for the arts sector.

 In June 2014, the City of St. Catharines invited Ontario based artists to submit conceptual designs for a St. Catharines arts award.
 Submissions have been reviewed by the Arts Awards Design Selection Panel, a final design will be unveiled at a City Council meeting 2015.

 Save the date!
 The 2016 Arts Awards will be held on Saturday June 4 at the FirstOntario Performing Arts Centre.
 Get ready to nominate your favourite artist, patron, educator or volunteer - nomination forms will be released in the New Year!